moklia/moklia.github.io/_posts/2022-08-05-last-month-of-summer.md

 ### Cucumber
 ![WechatIMG251](https://user-images.githubusercontent.com/79727789/183122287-e0c4b0a7-f5ba-4f35-93c3-08c178670e96.jpg)
 My cucumber isn't doing well this year for so many reasons.
 First, we are not having a lot of heat in general this year.
-Second, they are shaded by over grow purple potato (not sure what's going on with this potato cultivar, it's almost three months by now since I planted them, they are still very immaure!), my neighbour's corn + tall sunflower.
+Second, they are shaded by over grow purple potato (not sure what's going on with this potato cultivar, it's almost three months by now since I planted them, they are still very immaure!), my neighbour's corns + tall sunflowers.
 We finally put some poles for them to climb last night, hopefully, this would help.
 Will have another update in a week or two.